Hybrid Pipelines

 Unit: Days

-Result: new integer column with delivery duration per order
+Result: new column added with the delivery duration for every order

 Operation: Conditional Column